-The commercial venerupis clam fishery currently only allows for three licences all operating in Georges Bay.
+The commercial clam (Venerupis) fishery currently only allows for two licences both operating in Georges Bay.

-The native oyster (Angasi) fishery is also restricted to Georges Bay and is limited to two licences.
+The native oyster (Ostrea angasi) fishery is also restricted to Georges Bay and is limited to two licences.

-Katelysia cockles are limited to Ansons Bay with the number of licences restricted to four.
+The cockles (Katelysia) are limited to Ansons Bay with only the one licence.

-The total allowable catch for these species is determined by stock surveys undertaken every second year.
+The total allowable catch for these species is determined by stock surveys undertaken every two to three years.

-There is no cap on the number of wild Pacific oyster licences that may be issued but as for the take of all bivalves for commercial fisheries, operators are bound by the requirements of the Tasmanian Shellfish Quality Assurance Program (TSQAP) and are liable to pay the associated fees.
+There is no cap on the number of wild Pacific oyster licences that may be issued but as for the take of all bivalves for commercial fisheries, operators are bound by the requirements of the Shellfish Market Access Program (ShellMAP) and are liable to pay the associated levy.

 Shellfish Fishery Policy Document (1.47 MB)